UCL-ARC/Mutein/Documents/yamlmake.md

 The above would generate 16 jobs in total from all combinations of samples and treatments.

-The variable names `sample` and `treatment` are therefore used twice in the above, once as the names of lists in the local config of the action, and again as list based job creation placeholders.
+The variable names `sample` and `treatment` are therefore used twice in the above, once as the names of lists in the local config of the action, and again as job creation placeholders referring to the existing lists.
 To distinguish between these two the first character of the placeholder is `%` for normal variables, and `=` for list-to-separate-job placeholders.
 In the shell command it is therefore valid to refer to the original list as `{%sample}` and to the value assigned to the current job as `{=sample}`.
 The caveat here is that the `{%sample}` placeholder refers to a list of strings rather than a single string so YAMLmake will complain that it does not know how to render the list into a substitutable string form.
-How to do this is explained next.
+How to do this is fully explained next, but in outline, you must either specify which list item you want, or provide a separator string to be used to join all the items together into a single string.

-There is also an alternative form of list expansion placeholder of the form `{-dataset}` which generates a list of items within a single job.
+As with the globbing placeholder there is also an alternative form of list expansion placeholder of the form `{-sample}` which generates a list of items within a single job instead of separate jobs.
 This will be also explained later.

 #### Accessing values stored in lists and dictionaries